Exploring Low-Latency Technology Options in the Wowza EcosystemJuly 23, 2019

 HTTP Low Latency

 HTTP Low Latency describes technologies that distribute streams to HLS and DASH players over HTTP.
 This includes Apple’s new Low-Latency HLS spec and low-latency CMAF for DASH.
-Wowza is currently working on a program to support both technologies and you can request early access to this program by signing up.
+Wowza is currently working on a program to support both technologies.
 Latency is projected to be in the 3-second range, though this should drop as the technology matures.

 As described in an earlier post, HTTP Low Latency solutions work by sending less than a full segment of video from the encoder to the player, though Apple uses HTTP/2 PUSH to accomplish these transfers while DASH uses an HTTP 1.1 specification known as chunked transfer encoding.
 Since the video transferred can be as short as a single frame, this reduces latency significantly.
 That said, lower latencies mean lower buffer sizes, which means lower resiliency.